Jonathan Sriranganathan: Local politics

+On 26 March 2023, he announced his resignation as councillor, with the seat set to be filled by fellow Greens member Trina Massey.
+His last official day as councillor was 21 April.

+On 16 August 2023, he announced he would be the Greens candidate for mayor in the 2024 Brisbane City Council election.
+He finished third in the mayoral race, receiving a swing of 4.1% in his favour to win 19.5% of the primary vote.

+Controversies

 In 2018, Sriranganathan was accused of harassing and stalking a local real estate agent.
 Official investigations were launched into the complaint and the Brisbane City Council opted not to pursue misconduct charges.

-Cr Sriranganathan believes the Queensland Police is a violent and racist organisation.

 In October 2019, Sriranganathan was fined $1,300 for "inappropriate conduct" by the Councillor Conduct Review Panel, after "posing as a concerned resident in a hoax voicemail" left for state MP Jennifer Howard.